ECO HOME GR/OWN's North Avenue Greenscaping Project - 2016 to 2019

 North Avenue investments demonstrate City's continued committment to neighborhoods

 With support from the City of Milwaukee, the Lindsay Heights neighborhood and the North Avenue commercial corridor have seen a surge in catalytic investment in the last two years.
-To build on this momentum of neighborhood reinvestment, the City and its partners have launched a multi-year program to enhance the appearance of the North Avenue commercial corridor west of I-43, specifically targeting North Avenue between 8th Street and 27th Street.
+To build on this momentum of neighborhood reinvestment, the City and its partners have launched a multi-year program in 2016 to enhance the appearance of the North Avenue commercial corridor west of I-43, specifically targeting North Avenue between 8th Street and 27th Street.
 In 2017, we have expanded east on North Avenue down to 5th Street.
 New custom Google Map shows the extent of our project goals.